sarahtolba/RNAseq/README.md

-Got it!
-I’ll unify and organize your README content into a consistent, clear format with sections following the same pattern.
-Here’s a polished version:

----

 # RNA-Seq Analysis Using R

 This repository contains R scripts for RNA-Seq data processing, gene annotation, differential expression analysis using **DESeq2**, and functional enrichment analysis (GO and KEGG).
 The workflow is modular, reproducible, and focused on key steps of RNA-Seq analysis.